 Post Summary: The Best Travel Documentaries and Travel Movies

-Alright, we’ve all been stuck at home for quite some time now, and the travel bug is really setting in!
-Berty and I have found ourselves scrolling through old pictures on our phone, reminiscing about those amazing hiking trails in Glacier from last summer or gorgeous places on the Oregon Coast.
+Don’t have time to travel right now, but still want to be transported somewhere else?
+Berty and I have found ourselves scrolling through old pictures on our phones, reminiscing about those amazing hiking trails in Glacier from last summer or gorgeous places on the Oregon Coast.

-Sooo, while we practice keeping a safe distance from others to beat this thing, we’re getting our travel fix by watching travel documentaries and travel movies!
+Sooo, while phone pictures are great reminders of past trips, we’re getting our travel fix now by watching travel documentaries and travel movies!
 They are an awesome way to transport yourself into another world and experience the adrenaline rush, culture, or experiences right from the comfort of your own couch.

 In this post, we’re sharing our recommended travel documentaries and travel movies across a wide span of streaming services.
 We’re aware that people may not have all of these (or any!) but we tried to cover as many as we could to share our recommendations.

 We hope you can find a new travel series to enjoy alongside us!

 Pin this to save for later!

 Adventure Travel Documentaries and Travel Movies To Feed Your Wanderlust

 Is this a complete list?
 Absolutely not!
 We don’t cover much about food tourism, and that’s an entirely different topic with a HUGE range of shows to explore.

 In this particular post, we’re sharing more travel documentaries on the adventurous side of things, to inspire epic adventures and maybe even a rush of adrenaline!

 We hope you enjoy our travel movie picks, and let us know in the comments if you have any more to add to this list!